 Very lightweight super shoe.

-The adidas Adizero Adios Pro 4 is a very good option for shorter races, providing a dynamic and responsive ride with its premium midsole, carbon rods, and lightweight construction.
+The adidas Adizero Adios Pro 4 is a great option for shorter races, providing a dynamic and responsive ride with its premium midsole, carbon rods, and lightweight construction.
 The midsole is somewhat firm but not overly so.
 This makes it slightly less explosive than specialized shorter-distance racing shoes, but it remains a very competitive choice for these distances.

 Carbon ENERGYRODS add stiffness.